-Learn how to tell complete stories that pack a punch in 10 to 300 words.
-We will apply the adage ‘less is more’ with techniques to help you write stories that are intense and engaging to read, techniques that will strengthen your longer fiction as well.
+Learn how to tell complete stories that pack a punch in anything from 10 words to 1,000 words.
+We will apply the adage ‘less is more’, enabling you to write stories that are intense and engaging to read, and will introduce you to techniques that will strengthen your longer fiction as well.

 Poetry: making the personal poetic – Sunday 7 June

-There’s a poem in every one of us, and by the end of the day we’ll have helped you find yours.
-We will work with a variety of poetic forms and styles, and find images and metaphors to make your poems take flight.
+There’s a poem in every one of us.
+By the end of this morning we will have helped you find yours.
+We will look at examples that use free verse, rhyming and close form, and find images and metaphors to make your poems take flight.

 Blogging: the art of online storytelling – Sunday 19 July